forestgrape/coronavirus/index.md

 * [Infection Tropism and Disease Patterns](#infection-tropism)
 * [Evidence for Increased Immune Protection against Sars-CoV-2 from Exposure to BCoVs](#litvac2)
 * [Early On Prevent Mucus Accumulations](#early-vents)

-## Tropism of Sars-CoV-2
-Both evolutionary drive and biological constraints yield the tropism of coronaviruses.
-Key factors are:
-* cell types and the corresponding biochemistry inside the cells
-* environmental factors around the cell determines entry and exit:
-    - chemical environment
-    - biological environment: Virions are activated for cell entry by specific proteins
-    - physical environment

 <p id="infection-tropism"> -----</p>